Securing Quality and Optimising the Utilisation of a Finite Resource

 Antioxidants used as stabilisers

-Mitigation of that risk since the 1950s has been through the addition of effective antioxidants which stabilise the product.
-This was an early breakthrough for the fishmeal industry as the inclusion of antioxidants at the end of the manufacturing process was a way of achieving a stable fishmeal product, that also secured and protected the full nutritional value in marine ingredients that enhanced their use in animal feed formulations.
+Mitigation of that risk since the 1950s has been through the addition of effective antioxidants which aim to stabilise the product.
+This was an early breakthrough for the fishmeal industry as the inclusion of antioxidants at the end of the manufacturing process provided a way of achieving a stable fishmeal product, that also secured and protected the full nutritional value in marine ingredients that enhanced their use in animal feed formulations.

 Meade, T. L., A New Development in Fishmeal Processing, Feedstuffs, May 19, 1956